 250 Northern Avenue, Suite 200

-Newly opened sports bar (March 2011) with outdoor seating on water’s edge.
+Large sports bar with outdoor seating on water’s edge.
 Large bar, large number of TV’s including one full wall set of screens.

 250 Northern Avenue